Albuterol (By breathing)

 - Diuretic (water pill)

-- Medicine for depression or an MAO inhibitor within the past 2 weeks
+- Medicine for depression (including an MAO inhibitor or TCAs within the past 2 weeks)

 Warnings While Using This Medicine: